Christian1984/meteor-simple-todo/Readme.md

 # What is this?

-This todo-list project is me refreshing my Meteor skills by loosely following along Meteor's todo list tutorial...
+This todo-list project is me refreshing my Meteor skills by loosely following along Meteor's todo list tutorial... (https://www.meteor.com/tutorials/react/creating-an-app)

 # Notes

+## Create New Meteor Project with React

 - Initialize a new Meteor project with `meteor create <name>`
 - Start the server by cd'ing into the directory and call `meteor`